A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Approximating control problems with two-scale FBSDEs

 \section{Approximating control problems with two-scale FBSDEs}

 We consider the same probabilistic framework as in Section \ref{sec:Tik}, with the complete probability space $(\Omega,\Fc,\P)$, the $m$-dimensional Brownian motion $W=(W_t)_{t\geq0}$, the sub-$\sigma$-algebra $\Gc$, and the filtration $\F=(\Fc_t)_{t\geq0}$ given by \eqref{Filtr}.
 We work under the conditions for applying the Pontryagin maximum principle, see for instance \cite{Acciaio_SMP,bookMFG}.
-Moreover, we use an existence, uniqueness, and stability result for coupled McKean-Vlasov FBSDEs from \cite{RSZ20_opt_control}, which requires stronger assumptions on the coefficients.
-For these reasons, we follow closely \cite[Assumption (H.1) and item 1) of Assumption (H.2)]{RSZ20_opt_control} when imposing Assumptions \ref{ass:smooth}-\ref{ass:conv}-\ref{ass:standing_SMP} below.

 We now formulate the mean field stochastic optimal control problem.
-Let $A$ be an open subset of $\R^k$, which denotes the space of control actions.
+Let $A$ be a closed and convex subset of $\R^k$, which denotes the space of control actions.
 Let also $\Ac$ be the family of control processes, that is the set of all $\alpha\in\H_k^2$ such that $\alpha$ takes values in $A$.
 Given $\xi\in L^2(\Omega,\Gc,\P;\R^d)$ and $\alpha\in\Ac$, the state equation of the mean field control problem reads as follows: